Czech lands in the High Middle Ages: Hereditary law

-After the death of Vladislav II in 1174, wrangling for the Prague throne began among members of the Premyslid Dynasty, indicating that the order of succession begun by Bretislav I was obsolete.
+After the death of Vladislav II in 1174, wrangling for the Prague throne began among members of the Přemyslid Dynasty, indicating that the order of succession begun by Bretislav I was obsolete.
 Disputes within the ruling dynasty were exploited by Holy Roman Emperor Friedrich I Barbarossa, who established the Margraviate of Moravia as an imperial princedom whose prince was subordinate to the Holy Roman sovereign, and did the same with the Prague bishopric in 1187.
-Friedrich I died three years later and the confusion was addressed by the German parts of the Empire, so the Premyslids gained time.
+Friedrich I died three years later and the confusion was addressed by the German parts of the Empire, so the Přemyslids gained time.
 The Margraviate of Moravia kept its name for a half-century, with its ruler known as the margrave, but it fell under the sovereignty of the Bohemian monarch, who kept the office or entrusted it to close relatives.

 Ottokar I of Bohemia emerged as the successor at the end of the 12th century, ruling from 1197.
 As a result of political agreements with both Roman Emperors (Philip of Swabia and Otto IV of Brunswick), he was able to renew the royal peerage for Bohemian kings, confirmed by Pope Innocent III in 1204.
-The new Roman Emperor and the King of Sicilia Friedrich II then confirmed the Premyslids all competences and powers in the instrument – the famous Golden Bull of Sicily, issued in Basel on 26 September 1212.
+The new Roman Emperor and the King of Sicilia Friedrich II then confirmed the Přemyslids all competences and powers in the instrument – the famous Golden Bull of Sicily, issued in Basel on 26 September 1212.
 The instrument proclaimed the inheritance of the Bohemian royal dignity, renewed the scope of the Bohemian dominion in its original borders and stated conditions for Czech rulers' participation in Imperial Diets.